docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         For storing OpenDKIM keys, TLS certificates or any sort of sensitive data, you should be using `Secret`s.
 You can mount secrets like `ConfigMap`s and use them the same way.

     The [TLS docs page][docs-tls] provides guidance when it comes to certificates and transport layer security.
-Always provide sensitive information vai `Secrets`.
+Always provide sensitive information via `Secrets`.

 ## Exposing your Mail Server to the Outside World

 The more difficult part with Kubernetes is to expose a deployed DMS instance to the outside world.
 Kubernetes provides multiple ways for doing that; each has its upsides and downsides.

 The major problem with exposing DMS to the outside world in Kubernetes is to [preserve the real client IP][Kubernetes-service-source-ip].
 The real client IP is required by DMS for performing IP-based DNS and spam checks.

 === "Load-Balancer + Public IP"

-    This approach only works when you have a **dedicated** IP address that you can give to the responsible `Service`, e.g., with a load balancer like [MetalLB][metallb-web].
-Such an IP has to be public and therefore routable.
-The IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (that other mail server can checken when you send them e-mails).
+    This approach only works when:

+    - You can dedicate a publicly routable IP address to the DMS configured `Service` (_e.g. with a load balancer like [MetalLB][metallb-web]_).
+    - That IP is required to be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).

     The upside is that the manifests files and the configuration do not become more complex; the downside is that you require a dedicated IPv4 address and you are stuck to the node that has this IP address bound.